rhizomik/BESDUI/README.md

 # BESDUI

 Benchmark for End-User Structured Data User Interfaces (BESDUI) based on the [Berlin SPARQL Benchmark (BSBM)](http://wifo5-03.informatik.uni-mannheim.de/bizer/berlinsparqlbenchmark/) but intended for benchmarking the user experience while exploring a structured dataset, not the performance of the query engine.
+BSBM is just used to provide the data to be explored.

+This is a cheap User Interface benchmark as it does not involve users but experts, who measure how many interaction steps are required to complete each of the benchmark tasks, if possible.
+This also facilitates comparing different tools without the bias that different end-user profiles might introduce.
+The way to measure this interaction steps and convert them to an estimate of the required time to complete a task is based on the [Keystroke-Level Model (KLM)](https://en.wikipedia.org/wiki/Keystroke-level_model)

+Please, look at [CONTRIBUTING](CONTRIBUTING.md) and [LICENSE](LICENSE) to know how you can contribute to the benchmark by applying it to End-User Structured Data User Interfaces.

+# Reference

 > Roberto García, Rosa Gil, Juan Manuel Gimeno, Eirik Bakke, David R. Karger.
 (2016).
 BESDUI: A Benchmark for End-User Structured Data User Interfaces.
 Available from: http://w3id.org/BESDUI

-Please, look at [CONTRIBUTING](CONTRIBUTING.md) and [LICENSE](LICENSE) to know how you can contribute to the benchmark.

-## Benchmarks
+## Benchmark Tasks

 **Task 1**.
 [Find products for a given set of features combined](Benchmark/1.md)